golemfoundation/wildland-client/Documentation/deprecated.rst

 The dates are commit dates of introducing the change..

+* (2020-09-30) Old 'signer' field in manifests is now renamed to 'owner'.
+Old manifests will be correctly loaded, but new manifests will have an 'owner' field.

 * (2020-09-10) Local manifests are now created with appropriate suffix:
   ``<name>.container.yaml``, ``<name>.bridge.yaml`` etc.